sadek-snoussi/PI-dev-Medina-web/README.md

 ----------------------------
 Mailer :
-sure to change the email and password in the config/packages/dev/swiftmailer.yaml to yours.
+Make sure to change the email and password in the config file.

 ----------------------------
 //database configuration :